Background pattern

 • If you have gout.

-• If you have low blood protein levels (hypoproteinemia), in addition to having, for example, nephrotic syndrome (see the section “Possible adverse effects”).
+• If your blood protein levels are low (hypoproteinemia), in addition to suffering from, for example, nephrotic syndrome (see "Possible side effects" section).

-• In premature children (see the section “Possible adverse effects”).
+• In premature infants (see "Possible side effects" section).

-• If you are an elderly person, if you are being treated with medications that may cause a decrease in blood pressure, or if you have other medical conditions that are associated with the risk of a decrease in blood pressure.
+• If you are an elderly person, if you are being treated with medications that can cause a decrease in blood pressure, or if you have other medical conditions that have an associated risk of decreased blood pressure.

-During your treatment with this medication, you will generally require regular monitoring of your blood levels of sodium, potassium, and creatinine, and especially if you experience severe fluid loss, by vomiting, diarrhea, or intense sweating (dehydration or hypovolemia), as your doctor may require the interruption of treatment.
+During your treatment with this medication, periodic monitoring of your blood levels of sodium, potassium, and creatinine will generally be required, especially if you suffer from severe fluid loss due to vomiting, diarrhea, or intense sweating (dehydration or hypovolemia), as your doctor may require the interruption of treatment.

-Patients over the age of 65 with dementia who are taking risperidone should be especially careful when taking this medication.
-Risperidone is a medication used to treat certain mental illnesses, such as dementia (a disease characterized by several symptoms: memory loss, problems speaking, problems thinking).
+Elderly patients with dementia who are taking risperidone should be particularly careful when taking this medication.
+Risperidone is a medication used to treat certain mental illnesses, such as dementia (a disease characterized by several symptoms: memory loss, speech problems, thinking problems).

 Inform your doctor if you are being treated with medications for: